Skip to main content

 How the deadline works

 Under O.C.G.A. § 9-11-12(a)(1), the answer is due within 30 days after service of the summons and complaint.
+This is the ordinary clock.
+Since SB 68 (2025 Ga.
+Laws Act 9, eff.
+April 21, 2025), a defendant who files a Rule 12 motion instead answers within 15 days after notice of the ruling — see the separate calculator for that period.
 A deadline landing on a weekend or court holiday moves to the next business day.

 Questions